Visitor Centre Assistant

 Port Edward, British Columbia

-Please send resume and cover letter, by Friday March 16, 2018, to Laurie Davie, General Manager at email@example.com – include the position you are applying for in the subject line.
+Please send resume and cover letter, by Friday March 13, 2018, to Ann Leach, General Manager at firstname.lastname@example.org – include the position you are applying for in the subject line.
+Bilingual candidates preferred.

-North Pacific Cannery National Historic Site is seeking a full time Visitor Centre Assistant who is a friendly, hard-working mature individual with superior customer services skills and a retails sales background.
+North Pacific Cannery National Historic Site is seeking a full time Visitor Centre Assistant who is a friendly, hard-working mature individual with superior customer service skills and a retail sales background.
 He/she will work with the General Manager to oversee the entire operational functions of the onsite Visitor Centre/Gift Shop.
-He/she will help gather visitor statistics for the 2018 season.
+He/she is the first contact for visitors and must welcome with enthusiasm and good humour.
 He/she will also track gift shop merchandise, do weekly inventories, restocking, and do display management.
 This individual will have had experience in retail and understand Point of Sale systems, reporting documents and statistics.
 He/she will liaise with other site services (Café, Tours and Maintenance) to ensure all visitors have a memorable experience while visiting the site in addition to supporting special events and programming happening on the site.

 The Visitor Centre Assistant will report directly to the General Manager.
 They will be mentored through daily contact, supervision, hands on training and performance feedback.
 Customer service training will be conducted at the beginning of the season, as well as ongoing team building, problem solving and conflict resolution.